urbandrone/futils/examples/ex02-reactive.md

 # Use with reactive streams
-In this example we will see how to use `futils` together with reactive streams.
+In this example we will see how to use `futils` together with reactive streams and asynchronous data fetching.
 There are many implementations of reactive streams, but we are going to use [Kefir](https://rpominov.github.io/kefir/) for now.

 ## Before we can start
 To get started, install `Kefir`, `node-fetch` and `futils` into a new directory.
 You can install all of them from NPM: